-RSUs:
+2023 RSUs Granted:

-The 2022 RSU awards for each of our NEOs (other than Mr. Shuster) are eligible to vest 40% on each of the first and second anniversaries of the grant date, with the remaining 20% eligible to vest on the third anniversary of the grant date.
-Mr. Shuster's 2022 RSU award is eligible to vest in thirds over a three-year period from the grant date.
+The 2023 RSU awards for each of our NEOs (other than Mr. Shuster) are eligible to vest 40% on each of the first and second anniversaries of the grant date, with the remaining 20% eligible to vest on the third anniversary of the grant date.
+Mr. Shuster's 2023 RSU award is eligible to vest in thirds over a three-year period from the grant date.

-PRSUs:
+2023 PRSUs Granted:

-The PRSUs we granted to our NEOs (other than Mr. Shuster) in 2022 are earned based on achievement of cumulative book value per share (BVPS) growth targets (as described below) over a three-year performance period commencing on January 1, 2022 and ending on December 31, 2024 (Performance Period).
-We believe that BVPS is a key measure of our long-term performance and stockholder value creation.
-With respect to the BVPS goals, the awards have a 50% payout for threshold achievement, 100% payouts for target achievement and 200% payouts for maximum achievement, with linear interpolation between performance levels.
+The PRSUs we granted to our NEOs in 2023 are earned based on achievement of cumulative BVPS growth targets (as described below) over a three-year performance period commencing on January 1, 2023 and ending on December 31, 2025 (Performance Period).
+With respect to the BVPS goals, the awards have a 50% payout for threshold achievement, 100% payout for target achievement, 150% for above target achievement, and 200% payout for maximum achievement, with linear interpolation between performance levels.

-The chart below illustrates the percentage of PRSUs eligible to vest (BVPS Vesting Percentage) if the Company achieves the corresponding BVPS growth target (BVPS Growth Percentage), rounded to the nearest tenth of a percent (0.1%), as determined by the Committee at the end of the Performance Period:
+The chart below illustrates the percentage of PRSUs eligible to vest (BVPS Vesting Percentage) if the Company achieves the corresponding BVPS growth target (BVPS Growth Percentage), rounded to the nearest tenth of a percent (0.1%), as determined by the Compensation Committee at the end of the Performance Period:

+2023 PRSUs GRANTED

-2022 CUMULATIVE BVPS GROWTH TARGETS THRESHOLD TARGET ABOVE MAXIMUM BVPS1 Growth Percentage2 10.0% 14.5% 16.75% 19% BVPS Vesting Percentage 50% 100% 150% 200%
+2023 CUMULATIVE BVPS GROWTH TARGETS THRESHOLD TARGET MAXIMUM

+BVPS 1 Growth Percentage 2 5.0% 10% 15%

+BVPS Vesting Percentage 50% 100% 200%

-- 1. As defined for purposes of the 2022 PRSUs, BVPS, for any year during the Performance Period, is equal to the "Adjusted Book Value" for such year divided by the number of "Common Shares Outstanding," "Adjusted Book Value" is a non-GAAP measure, and means, for any year, the consolidated stockholder's equity of the Company computed in accordance with GAAP, adjusted to exclude the impact of (i) accumulated other comprehensive income (loss); (iii) the cumulative effect of cash dividends paid on the Company's common stock during the Performance Period, (iv) the cumulative effect of changes in the fair value of the Company's warrant liability to the extent such warrants are not exercised, (v) the cumulative effect of changes in tax law. - 2.
-BVPS Growth Percentage means, for the Performance Period, the compounded annual growth rate in BVPS measured at the end of the Performance Period over the BVPS measured as of December 31, 2021.
+- 1. As defined for purposes of the 2023 PRSUs, BVPS, for any year during the Performance Period, is equal to the "Adjusted Book Value" for such year divided by the number of "Common Shares Outstanding."
+"Adjusted Book Value" is a non-GAAP measure, and means, for any year, the consolidated stockholder's equity of the Company computed in accordance with GAAP, as reflected in the Company's financial statements, adjusted to exclude the impact of (i) accumulated other comprehensive income (loss); (ii) the cumulative effect of cash dividends paid on the Company's common stock during the Performance Period, (iii) the cumulative effect of the repurchase of the Company's common stock during the Performance Period, (iv) the cumulative effect of changes in accounting principles under GAAP, and (v) the cumulative effect of changes in tax law. - BVPS Growth Percentage means, for the Performance Period, the compounded annual growth rate in BVPS measured at the end of the Performance Period over the BVPS measured as of December 31, 2022.

-No later than 60 days following the completion of the Performance Period, the Committee will determine the Company's BVPS Growth Percentage, certify the level of achievement with respect to the BVPS Vesting Percentage, if any, and determine the portion of shares that have been earned in accordance with the terms of the applicable plan and/or award agreement, with any unearned PRSUs to be forfeited at that time.
+No later than 60 days following the completion of the Performance Period, the Compensation Committee will determine the Company's BVPS Growth Percentage, certify the level of achievement with respect to the BVPS Vesting Percentage, if any, and determine the portion of shares that have been earned in accordance with the terms of the applicable plan and/or award agreement, with any unearned PRSUs to be forfeited at that time.